Typhoon Rusa: Aftermath

 Following the storm, damaged buildings polluted rivers in South Korea with chemicals and heavy metals.
 The country utilized 30,000 soldiers to assist in cleaning up and repairing storm damage.
 President Kim Dae-jung authorized emergency funding for disaster aid.
 Much of Gangneung lost power and water; as a result, relief supplies were sent to the affected citizens.
 By ten days after Rusa struck the country, power lines were restored and transportation returned to normal.
 After an appeal to other residents in the country, the South Korea Red Cross chapter received $49 million in donations (₩58 billion won), mostly from the country's northwest portion.
 The agency provided 50,680 meals to 16,919 families, as well as clothing and cooking supplies.
 Residents in the country raised about $60 million (₩72.1 billion won) in disaster relief, the highest such total for a disaster in the nation.
 The Chinese Red Cross sent $20,000 to the South Korean Red Cross in the weeks after the storm.
 On September 13, the South Korean government declared 203 cities and counties as disaster zones, which entitled 8,714 families who sustained storm damage to receive government loans.
 The combined storm damage and floods preceding the storm caused the nation's economy to contract during the third quarter of 2002.
 The 2003 fiscal year reported a $300 million deficit for non-life insurance companies, mostly due to losses from the typhoon.
 Crop damage from Rusa caused the price of rice to increase to their highest levels since 1980.
 In the year after the storm, the South Korean government worked to reconstruct damaged roads and provided monthly assistance payments to families who lost their homes.
 However, many residents remained homeless and were residing in temporary shelters.
 The country's Habitat for Humanity built 69 houses for storm victims in 2003, although that was only for a small portion of the overall number of people affected.
 About a year after Rusa hit, Typhoon Maemi also struck South Korea with stronger winds, causing $3.74 billion in damage and 117 deaths.
 The damage total was less than from Rusa but was more significant to industrial areas.

 In North Korea, the Red Cross provided relief supplies to residents affected by flooding.
 The agency's international disaster relief fund provided FR75,000 (2002 CHF (US$50,000)..
 Soldiers were used to assist in search and rescue missions and to repair damaged infrastructure.
 Due to storm damage, the Red Cross in North Korea distributed over 2.1 million water purification tablets and over 11,000 water containers.
 The agency also provided 32,753 blankets and 4,931 kitchen units.
 After the storm, people left homeless by the storm sought shelter with neighbors or in shelters.
 A South Korean dairy company donated 42,000 cans of baby formula to North Korea.

-The name Rusa was retired after its usage in 2002, and was replaced with Nuri in 2004.